 Pneumonia Symptoms in Children and the Elderly

-However, if you notice your child’s or baby’s nostrils flaring while breathing or that his or her muscles below and between the ribs and above the collarbone are working hard to help him or her breathe, then he or she may need immediate medical attention.7 These are symptoms of severe pneumonia that may be lethal if not treated immediately.
+However, if you notice your child’s or baby’s nostrils flaring while breathing or that their muscles below and between the ribs and above the collarbone are working hard to help them breathe, then they may need immediate medical attention.7 These are symptoms of severe pneumonia that may be lethal if not treated immediately.

 Just like in young children, pneumonia can also be extremely life threatening for the elderly and people with chronic heart or lung problems, so if any of these symptoms manifest, consult a physician immediately.